Cisco-Observability-TME/loc-demo-app/README.md

 Docker to build images

 ## General
-in `pom.xml`and `docker/Dockerfile`change the AppDynamics information according to your environment.
+in `pom.xml` change the AppDynamics information according to your environment.
 Copy a java agent into the folder `artifact/javaagent`

 ## Building